Tag Archives: Saint of the Day

 The feast day of the Children of Fatima is celebrated on Feb.
 20.

-In 1917, an angel and Our Lady appeared six times to three shepherd children in Fatima, Portugal.
+In 1917, an angel and Our Lady appeared six times to three shepherd children in < Portugal.
 Jacinta (7 years old) and Francisco (9 years old) were brother and sister.
 Lucy Dos Santos (14 years old) was their cousin.
 Jacinta and Francisco both died several years after the apparitions.

 Francisco was born on June 11, 1908.
 During the apparitions Francisco could see but not hear what was being said.
 He had a great love of praying before the Blessed Sacrament.
-He also had a great devotion to praying the Rosary.
+He also had a great devotion to praying the rosary.
 He received his first communion on the day of his death, April 4, 1919.

 Jacinta was born on March 11, 1910.
 Jacinta could both hear and see what was said during the apparitions.
 She was profoundly affected when Our Lady told her that Jesus was very offended by sin.
 After seeing a vision of hell, she decided to offer herself completely to the salvation of souls.
-She offered her suffering to free souls from the fires of hell.
+She offered to free souls from the fires of hell.
 A year after the apparitions she came down with bronchial pneumonia, an abscessed lung and then was diagnosed with tuberculosis.
 She offered all of her suffering to Jesus.
 She was rushed to a hospital in Lisbon.
 The Blessed Virgin visited her there three times.
 She died without the presence of her parents or Lucy on Feb.20, 1920.

 Lucy was born on March 22, 1907.
 After the apparitions Our Lady told her that her cousins would soon be in heaven and that Lucy should spread the devotion to the Immaculate Heart of Mary.
-Our Lady said
+Our Lady said,

 “My Immaculate Heart will be your refuge and the way which will lead you to God.”